 Unfortunately, inmates cannot accept any incoming calls and messages will not be relayed to inmates!
+Inmates can receive emails through the Getting Out app on any Android or IOS device.

-Inmates can purchase a phone card from Commissary or place a collect call.
 All phone calls are subject to monitoring and may be recorded.

 You will need to contact the inmate by either writing him/her a letter (click here to read about the rules and regulations for Offender Mail ) or wait for the inmate to call you and instruct him/her to complete a “Property Release Form”.
 The form needs to be submitted to the Detention Officer in charge of his/her housing unit.
 Once a supervisor approves the request and item(s) to be released,

 It is the inmate’s responsibility to inform you of the approval or denial